-Core Mathematics forms two thirds of the course.
+Pure Mathematics forms two thirds of the course.
 It includes much of what you already know and love from your GCSE courses, but also introduces you to topics you will never have heard of, like calculus and polynomials.
-There are also two other units: one is Mechanics, the other Statistics and Probability.
-AS students take two core modules and the Statistics and Probability module.
+There are also two other applied areas: one is Mechanics, the other Statistics and Probability.

 All of the units you take include a substantial amount of algebra.
 Mechanics, for example, deals with movement and forces but reduces problems to equations and formulae in order to get results.
-If you don't like algebra, you really won't get on with Mathematics at AS or A2 Level.
+If you don't like algebra, you really won't get on with A Level Mathematics.
 All assessment is by examination as there is no coursework in Mathematics.

-As well as the science, business and technology related coursed mentioned above, a wide range of degrees have some mathematical content and will favour those students who have studied Mathematics at A Level.
+As well as the science, business and technology related courses mentioned above, a wide range of degrees have some mathematical content and will favour those students who have studied Mathematics at A Level.